bimdata/utils/README.md

 __Use styles without using npm :__
 You can also use the lib style without install it.
 For that, use [UNPKG](https://unpkg.com/)

-### See an example of this lib
-In the `example` folder, you can find BIMData's styleguide.
-The local site will launch with the command `npm run dev`.

 ### License
 GPL-3.0